To earn an invitation to the 2014 Nutrena East or SmartPak West AQHA Novice championship shows, the exhibitor must qualify in one of three ways:

 Learn how to qualify for the 2014 Zoetis AQHA Cattle Novice Championship Show at www.aqha.com/novicecattle.

 To verify if you are eligible to qualify for the AQHA Novice championship shows in a particular class, visit www.aqha.com/leveling.
-Novice is part of the AQHA leveling program, and changes made to Novice eligibility were made effective January 1, 2013.
-Visit www.aqha.com/leveling to verify if you are eligible for the Novice level, and read on below to see if you comply with additional Novice championship rules.
+Novice is part of the AQHA leveling program, and changes made to Level 1 (formerly Novice) eligibility were made effective January 1, 2013.
+Visit www.aqha.com/leveling to verify if you are eligible for Level 1, and read on below to see if you comply with additional Novice championship rules.

 Verifying qualification to the Novice championships depends on the method of qualifying.
 Per each qualifying method, see the suggested verification method: